Using the Preview Features Available in the JDK

 Preview Features

 Java language features and Java API features have a lot of exposure, and any mistake in their design can have negative consequences.
-To avoid such a risk, a specific JEP (JEP 12) (along with Informational JEP), offer the ability to preview new Java language and Java API features.
+To avoid such a risk, a specific JEP (JEP 12: Preview Features) (along with JEP 8300604: JEP draft: Preview Features: A Look Back, and A Look Ahead), offer the ability to preview new Java language and Java API features.

 A preview feature is one that is believed to be fully specified and implemented but may still change before it is included in the Java platform on a final and permanent basis.
 Your feedback will be evaluated and used to make eventual adjustments before a feature becomes permanent.